Session Description & Materials

 Jeonghoon Ha Ha Law PLLC

-14 2-1C M&A-1 Corporate / M&A: Market trends in cross-border M&A taking into account FDI regulations This session will cover recent global and regional trends of cross-border M&As from the perspective of FDI regulations.
+M&A-1 Market trends in cross-border M&A taking into account FDI regulations FDI regulations have become ever more important in doing cross-border M&As recently.
+This session will cover recent global and regional trends of cross-border M&As from the perspective of FDI regulations.
 The panel members will share their experience in and outside of Korea, including the US, China and the Middle East, in terms of how and to what extent FDI regulations have become a key factor in structuring, executing and consummating cross-border M&A transactions.
 Also, this session will touch on such interactions in renewable energy project M&As.
 Dongho Lee White & Case LLP

 Bohyung Kim King & Wood Mallesons